 1989 | 5-8-1

 Highlights: Former professional and NCAA All-American, John Welsch is named the fourth boys soccer head coach of Boulder High.
 Local wins vs. Fairview 3-2, Niwot 5-0 and Broomfield 2-1.
 League win vs. Smoky Hill 2-1.
+John continues to coach youth soccer in Boulder an has been a major influence and mentor to both players and coaches in Boulder County and specifically Boulder High.

 1988 | 9-7